-- have relevant current industry experience and competence in the occupational working area at, or above, the level being assessed - hold, or be working towards, an appropriate assessor qualification (e.g. A1, CAVA, D32/33, TAQA).
+- have relevant current industry experience and competence in the occupational working area at, or above, the level being assessed.
+This may be evidenced through CV and references, possession of a relevant Advice and Guidance qualification, appropriate membership of a relevant professional body or Continuing Professional Development (CPD) - have a sound understanding of the National Occupational Standards for Advice and Guidance - hold, or be working towards, an appropriate assessor qualification (e.g. A1, CAVA, D32/33, TAQA).
 For those working towards an appropriate assessor qualification, it will need to be achieved within twelve months of the starting date and all decisions must be countersigned by a qualified assessor - have direct or related relevant experience in assessment - be committed to further training and development.